import pandas as pd

 The most common variable types are continuous variables, categorical variables, string variables, and identifier variables.
 Categorical variables can be further divided into unordered categorical variables, ordered categorical variables, and indicator variables.
 (There are other variable types, such as date/time variables, but we’ll focus on these for now.)
 Often it’s obvious what type a variable is, but it’s worth taking a moment to consider each variable and make sure you know its type.

-Continuous variables are sometimes referred to as quantitative variables, emphasizing that the numbers they contain correspond to some quantity in the real world.
+Continuous variables are sometimes called quantitative variables, emphasizing that the numbers they contain correspond to some quantity in the real world.
 Thus it makes sense to do math with them.

 Categorical variables, also called factor variables, take on a finite set of values, often called levels.
 The levels are sometimes stored as numbers (1=White, 2=Black, 3=Hispanic, for example), but it’s important to remember that the numbers don’t actually represent quantities.
 Categorical variables can also be stored as strings, but Python has a class specifically designed for storing them that we’ll discuss shortly